 Stone Restoration/Concrete Restoration/Roofing/ Fall Protection/Parking Lot Pavement/Fountain Restoration/ and Associated Landscaping Work

 Kimbell Art Museum’s original building in Fort Worth, Texas, designed by Louis I. Kahn, opened in 1972, and is considered an outstanding architectural achievement.
 The vaulted roofs suggest the grand arches and vaults of Roman architecture.
-The principal materials are cement, travertine, and white oak.
+The principal materials are concrete, travertine, and white oak.
 With the building and grounds approaching forty years of service, there were conditions to be addressed.

 At the exterior, travertine had been used at transition areas of walks such as steps and entries.
-Where possible, the existing rock was allowed to remain and was repaired in the same manner as interior stone.
+Where possible, the existing stone was allowed to remain and was repaired in the same manner as interior stone.
 However, there was much stone that had to be removed and replaced with matching travertine obtained from a quarry in Italy.
 After repair, the exterior stone was cleaned and sealed.

-Exterior walls of the museum are a combination of cement and travertine surfaces.
+Exterior walls of the museum are a combination of concrete and travertine surfaces.
 A few travertine wall panels had cracked and broken corners that were repaired in the same manner as the interior floors, by fabricating small replacement pieces.
 Upon removing sealant to replace the joints between travertine panels, it was discovered that the original method of hanging the travertine panels was failing and removal of the sealant was allowing the wall panels to move.
 Small holes were drilled in the wall panels, steel pins were inserted to secure the travertine to the underlying concrete, and the holes were filled with a travertine compound selected by Harper Brawner to make the pinning holes invisible.

 As part of the Harper Brawner parking lot design, dark stone were selected and installed to create parking stripes.
 After all the stone was installed, expansion joints were saw cut, the stone was cleaned, and a clear water repellent was applied.
 The final result is a long term parking lot surface with excellent appearance.